HudsonJunior/HudsonJunior/README.md

 I'm currently in the third year of Computer Science at State University of Maringá (UEM).
 So far, the subjects I liked the most was: Algorithms Complexity, Computer Architecture and Organization, Object-Oriented Programming and Graphs.

 I like to learn new things and improve my knowledge in what I already knows, always searching the best way to get better as needed.

+Passionate about solving problems with the best possible logic, always thinking about the different ways that the problem could be solved.
+Yes, I also like to play chess.

+Let's play sometime?
 <!-- Icons -->
 [2.2]: https://raw.githubusercontent.com/HudsonJunior/HudsonJunior/master/linkedin-3-16.png (LinkedIn)